 Mr. Carr lives in Carrollton, Georgia with his wife Lindsay Carr, a kindergarten teacher at CES, and their three children: Cadence, Colin, and Charlotte.

 She is a graduate of South Paulding High School and attended Columbus State University where she earned her Bachelors of Music degree in Music Education.
-While attending, Ms. Menendez was a member of the Columbus State University’s Trombone Choir and Octet, which just released their Debut CD, “A Beautiful Noise” with Summit Records.
-“A Beautiful Noise” is a collaboration with some of the world’s top trombonists representing symphonies and other ensembles from Boston, Atlanta, Seattle, Chicago, New York and the Metropolitan Opera.
+While attending, Ms. Menendez was a member of the Columbus State University’s Trombone Choir, Trombone Octet, CSU Wind Orchestra, Wind Ensemble, and the CSU Philharmonic Orchestra.
 During her senior year Ms. Menendez served as the president of CSU’s collegiate chapter of the National Association for Music Education.
 In 2013, Ms. Menendez studied abroad in Copenhagen, Denmark.
 Additionally she spent seven weeks of her summer at Interlochen Center for the Arts where she worked as a counselor in the High School Girls’ division.

-Mr. Leland Alexander, CMS Band Director
+Mr. David Trumble, CUES Band Director

 Barbara Dothard is a native of Carrollton and a 1971 graduate of Carrollton High School.
 Ms. Dothard was inducted into the Trojan Athletic Hall of Fame in 1996.
 She is the mother of CHS graduates Fred and Greg Dothard, the proud grandmother of five and great grandmother of a future Trojan.
 She worked for Southwire Company and Mt.
 Zion Missionary Baptist Church where she is an active member.
 Ms. Dothard loves sports, singing, dancing and cheering for the Trojans.
 She is excited about being the band secretary and expects great things to happen this year and years to come.